kristianmandrup/controll/README.md

 end
 ```

-In your Controller you should define a MessageHandler and Commander to be used.
+In your Controller you should define a Notifier and Commander to be used.

 ```ruby
 class ServicesController < ApplicationController